Eigenvalue sensitivity from eigenstate geometry near and beyond arbitrary-order exceptional points: Abstract

 \section{Abstract}

-Systems with an effective non-Hermitian Hamiltonian display an enhanced sensitivity to parametric and dynamic perturbations.
-I derive a general and exact algebraic expression for this sensitivity that retains a simple asymptotic behaviour close to exceptional points (EPs) of any order, while capturing the role of additional states in the system.
-This reveals that such states can have a direct effect even if they are spectrally well separated.
+Systems with an effectively non-Hermitian Hamiltonian display an enhanced sensitivity to parametric and dynamic perturbations, which arises from the nonorthogonality of their eigenstates.
+This enhanced sensitivity can be quantified by the phase rigidity, which mathematically corresponds to the eigenvalue condition number, and physically also determines the Petermann factor of quantum noise theory.
+I derive an exact nonperturbative expression for this sensitivity measure that applies to arbitrary eigenvalue configurations.
+The expression separates spectral correlations from additional geometric data, and retains a simple asymptotic behaviour close to exceptional points (EPs) of any order, while capturing the role of additional states in the system.
+This reveals that such states can have a sizable effect even if they are spectrally well separated, and identifies the specific matrix whose elements determine this nonperturbative effect.
 The employed algebraic approach, which follows the eigenvectors-from-eigenvalues school of thought, also provides direct insights into the geometry of the states near an EP.
-In particular, I show that the condition number quantifying the sensitivity follows a striking equipartition principle in the quasi-degenerate subspace.
+For instance, it can be used to show that the phase rigidity follows a striking equipartition principle in the quasi-degenerate subspace of a system.